-Kelly McConaughey (she/her) worked to help JJC transition its leadership as Interim Executive Director and then stepped into the position of Operations Director to manage the daily operations of the organization and support the JJC team.
-With more than 15 years of nonprofit experience, Kelly focuses on building sustainable organizations that can fully execute their mission.
+Kel McConaughey (she/her) worked to help JJC transition its leadership as Interim Executive Director and then stepped into the position of Operations Director to manage organization operations and to support the JJC team.
+With more than 15 years of nonprofit experience, Kel focuses on building sustainable organizations that can fully execute their mission.

 Sharon Weitzenhof – Advisor

 Sharon was one of the founding members of the Juvenile Justice Coalition and served as its Director from 1993 – 2014.
 She has been a consultant in human services and juvenile justice.
 Sharon has worked in the public sector (Cuyahoga County and Ohio Department of Youth Services) and the private sector (Center for Community Solutions and Youth Advocate Programs).
 She remains active with several juvenile/criminal justice organizations.
 Sharon has Master of Public Administration.
 She is the Chair of JJC’s Board of Directors.